 - protect the rights, property, safety, and security of GridHome Group, users, or others.

-e.
+g.
 Corporate transactions

-We may disclose information in connection with an actual or proposed merger, acquisition, financing, asset sale, reorganization, bankruptcy, or similar corporate transaction.
+We may disclose information in connection with an actual or proposed merger, acquisition, financing, asset sale, reorganization, bankruptcy, assignment, or similar corporate transaction.

 6. Cookies and Similar Technologies